Lithium, Cobalt, Copper and Gold in North America’s Premier Mining Jurisdiction

 This profile is part of a paid investor education campaign.*

-The company’s portfolio also includes two gold properties with calculated resources, and the recently acquired Lovelock Cobalt Mine and Treasure Box projects in Churchill County, Nevada.
+The company’s portfolio also includes the Coronado VMS project, the Kinsley Mountain gold project with calculated resources, and the Lovelock Cobalt mine and Treasure Box projects which were recently optioned to Global Energy Metals Corp.
+(TSXV:GEMC) in Churchill County, Nevada

-- Lithium projects located in the superior jurisdiction of Nevada and near the only producing lithium mine in the United States.
+- Lithium projects located in the superior jurisdiction of Nevada and near the only producing lithium mine in the US.

-- Definitive purchase agreement for water rights fundamental to exploration and development in Clayton Valley, currently under forfeiture for alleged non-use, but in appeal.
+- Definitive purchase agreement for water rights fundamental to exploration and development in Clayton Valley.

 - Experienced technical team with expertise in gold, cobalt and lithium exploration.